leukemia-kispi/HiChIP-Analysis/HiChIP.md

 ## Generation of genome file

 A genome file is needed for downstream steps.
 It is a tab delimited file with chromosome names and their respective sizes.
-Follow these steps to generate:
+Follow these steps to generate it:

 Generate an index file for your reference, a reference file with only the main chromosomes should be used (e.g. without alternative or unplaced chromosomes).
+For the analsysis of TCF3::HLF HiChIP GCA_000001405.15_GRCh38_no_alt_analysis_set.fna downloaded from https://ftp.ncbi.nlm.nih.gov/genomes/all/GCA/000/001/405/GCA_000001405.15_GRCh38/seqs_for_alignment_pipelines.ucsc_ids/

 ```
 samtools faidx <ref.fasta>